Maple Bacon Cornbread Muffins

 Bacon.
 Because bacon has a way of making everything just a little bit better, amirite?

-These muffins are just the latest addition to the holiday dinner I have planned for The Husband and I. And believe me, these muffins will be in great company.
-I’m going to tackle a whole turkey, stuffing, plus two more side dishes and desserts – because, you know, the two of us clearly need that much food.
+These muffins are just the latest addition to the holiday dinner I have planned for an old friend of mine and I. And believe me, these cornbread muffins will be in great company.
+I’m going to tackle a whole turkey, stuffing, plus two more side dishes and desserts.
+Because, you know, the two of us clearly need that much food in front of us.

 Good thing we have a lot of freezer space!